K-Chethika/ToDo-List/README.md

 # ToDo-List
 This is a simple yet functional To-Do List web application built with HTML, CSS, and JavaScript.
 The application allows users to:

-Add new tasks to their to-do list
+🚀Add new tasks to their to-do list
-Mark tasks as completed with a checkmark
+🚀Mark tasks as completed with a checkmark
-Delete tasks when they're no longer needed
+🚀Delete tasks when they're no longer needed
-Persist tasks between sessions using localStorage
+🚀Persist tasks between sessions using localStorage

-Features
+## Features

 01.User-Friendly Interface:
 Clean, responsive design with a gradient background